gocondor/gocondor/README.md

 ## Architecture
-the architecture is similar to `MVC` architecture, there is a `routes.go` file where you can define all your routes and their `handlers`, the handler is simply a method that gets executed when the request is received, you can think of it like a controller action in `MVC`
+the architecture is similar to `MVC` architecture, there is a `routes.go` file where you can define all your routes and their `handlers`, the handler is simply a method that gets executed when the request is received, you can think of it like a controllers action in `MVC`

 ### The request journey looks like below:
 `request -> routing -> middleware -> handler -> middleware -> json response`